1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 *Example of an IPWE output.*

-To use the function of the IPWE extension, one has to make two settings in the file `BSB_lan_config.h` before flashing the arduino:
+To use the function of the IPWE extension, one has to make two settings in the file `BSB_LAN_config.h` before flashing the arduino:
 - The definement `#define IPWE` has to be active.
 - The desired parameters which should be displayed have to be listed.